Expertise in Religion and Politics

-Whether your subfield focus is comparative or American, quantitative or qualitative, institutional or behavioral, observational or experimental, the faculty's broad array of research interests and the department's collegial atmosphere make the University of Cincinnati a great place to study religion and politics.
+Whether your subfield focus is comparative or American, quantitative or qualitative, institutional or behavioral, observational or experimental, the faculty's broad array of research interests and the school's collegial atmosphere make the University of Cincinnati a great place to study religion and politics.
 Learn more about our doctoral program, or apply today!

 Brian Calfano's research examines questions regarding religious elites, media, and underrepresented groups.
 His work addresses the influences determining clergy political behavior as well as the efficacy of coded religious cues used by political leaders.
 Recently, his research has examined media effects on inter-group perceptions of minorities, and investigated ways that religious messages might help to promote positive inter-group relations in America's urban centers.
 Professor Calfano currently serves as co- coordinator of the APSA Religion and Politics mentoring program, and has served as Program Chair of the Politics and Religion Section of the Midwest Political Science Association.
 In 2016, he served as co-coordinator of the Workshop on the Political Behavior of Muslim Americans.